12 Plants that Repel Insects Naturally

 Basil Repels mosquitoes and flies, making it a great plant to grow near outdoor seating areas.

 Lavender Keeps moths, fleas, and mosquitoes away with its soothing scent.
-It also appeals to pollinators like bees and butterflies.
+It also appeals to pollinators.

 Rosemary Deters mosquitoes and cabbage moths.
-It thrives in warm weather and can be planted near vegetable gardens to keep pests away.
+It thrives in warm weather and can be planted near vegetables.

 Flowers That Keep Bugs Away

-Marigolds Their scent repels aphids, mosquitoes, and nematodes, making them great companion plants for vegetables like tomatoes and peppers.
+Marigolds Their scent repels aphids, mosquitoes, and nematodes, making them great companion plants.

-Chrysanthemums Contain pyrethrin, a natural insecticide found in many bug sprays.
+Chrysanthemums Contain pyrethrin, a natural insecticide.
 They help deter roaches, ants, and ticks.

 Petunias Deter aphids, tomato hornworms, and leafhoppers.
 They’re easy to grow and add beauty to any garden.